hchiam/please/library/expected_output.md

 use test_function of test
 use test_function from test
-assign list of one and two and tree bark to variable crazy list for each item in crazy list
+assign list of one and two and tree bark to variable crazy list assign list from zero to two to sequence for each item in sequence
     print index variable item of crazy list end for import spelled with the first letters of Neptune unicorn moose panda Yoda as numb pie